CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05a-Query-a-data-warehouse-in-Microsoft-Fabric.md

     ![02](./Images/sampledatawarehouse.png)

+    >**Note:** If the Sample Warehouse option does not appear, please wait for at least 15 minutes and ensure that you have not selected the Warehouse option.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:<br>
       - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.<br>
       - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.<br>